 Migrants sponsored researchers will initially be given a visa for a maximum period of 24 months, or the time given in the CoS plus one month, whichever is shorter; and are not permitted to switch into other employment once in the UK.

-The department in which the sponsored researcher will be working are responsible for checking entitlement to work in the UK on the individuals arrival and also for undertaking the migrant tracking and monitoring responsibilities; for sponsored researchers who's stay at the University is for over a year, this will include the requirement for the department to carry out an annual check to ensure the individual is still entitled to work in the UK.
+The School in which the sponsored researcher will be working are responsible for checking entitlement to work in the UK on the individuals arrival and also for undertaking the migrant tracking and monitoring responsibilities; for sponsored researchers who's stay at the University is for over a year, this will include the requirement for the department to carry out an annual check to ensure the individual is still entitled to work in the UK.

 If an overseas national requiring permission to work in the UK is visiting the University to take part in more short-term academic activity (eg to give a lecture, as an external examiner or participate in a selection panel) then the Visitor Undertaking a Permitted Paid Engagement or (for unpaid work) Business Visitor routes apply.

 The formal offer of employment will confirm that the offer is subject to providing satisfactory documentary proof of entitlement to work in the UK in the job they have been appointed to, in line with the Immigration, Asylum and Nationality Act 2006.

 All new starters are required to present original documentation confirming their entitlement to work in the UK in line with the prescribed documents in List A or List B of the UKBA Guide for Employers on Preventing Illegal Working in the UK

 In most cases, new starters will present the required documentation in person to Human Resources prior to commencing employment or, if this is not possible, at the earliest opportunity when they commence.
 The exceptions to this are new starters in departments remote from the main university campus, those on short-term/ casual or part-time teaching contracts and sponsored researchers, for whom the document checks are carried out locally.